fredmontet/tars/README.md

     pipenv install

+start your Jupyter Lab with

+    jupyter lab

-Go and check the getting started notebook in
+and check the getting started notebook in

     notebook/getting-started.ipynb